Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:related_works} provides a brief overview of the existing work.
 Section~\ref{sec:tasks} introduces the tasks and describes the datasets used in this study.
-Section~\ref{sec:experiments} explains the experiments and Section~\ref{sec:results} presents the results and discussion in Section \ref{sec:discussions}.
+Section~\ref{sec:experiments} explains the experiments, Section~\ref{sec:results} presents the results, and Section~\ref{sec:discussions} provides a discussion.
 Finally, we conclude the paper in Section~\ref{sec:conclutions}.